nuuuwan/manifesto_monitoring/data/manifestos/npp_manifesto.md

 #### Introduction [2.04]

-By 2023, Sri Lanka’s population was 22,037,000 and 6,642,331, which is 30.14% of the total population, were children under 18 years of age, according to the definition of the United Nations.
+B y 2023, Sri Lanka’s population was 22,037,000 and 6,642,331, which is 30.14% of the total population, were children under 18 years of age, according to the definition of the United Nations.
 Today, children face significant issues such as weak justice systems, inadequate protection services, educational challenges, and malnutrition.
 The judicial process for children who fall victim to crimes often drags on for excessively long periods, sometimes extending even 6 to 10 years.

 Currently, the Department of Prisons transports children to and from court alongside adult offenders, endangering their safety and privacy.
 Decades-old laws like the Vagrants